ttscoff/bunch/bunch-files/commands/display.md

 __Chrome__

-: Make a window "chromeless" with `chrome:none` (or `c:n`) and it will display a window with no titlebar or close/zoom buttons.
+: Make a window "chromeless" with `chrome:none` (or `c:n`) and it will display a window with no title bar or close/zoom buttons.
 The window is still be resized from the edges and is draggable (see below).
-Chromelss windows can be closed with {% kbd ⌘W %}.
+Chromeless windows can be closed with {% kbd ⌘W %}.

     This setting affects window dragging in the various preview types differently.